DataFire/DataFire/docs/Flows.md

 * `options.params` - an object with the parameters to pass to `operation`, or a function that returns that object
 * `options.nextPage` - a function that modifies `params` to get the next page of results
+* `options.batchSize` - the maximum number of parallel requests to send (only applicable if `options.params` is an array)
 * `options.finish` - a function to run after `do` has executed

 #### `options.do`